 Terms & Conditions

 Quotes are valid for one month from the date of quotation, unless otherwise stated, and only according to the specifications provided.
 Alterations to specifications may require quote to be reviewed and revised.
-No services are being held as a result of this quote & are subject to availability at time of request to proceed.
+No services are being held as a result of an issued quote and is subject to availability at time of request to proceed.
 Availability is subject to change.

-Drop off Orders under $1000 require full payment 7 days prior (or at time of ordering if delivery is due within 7 days) unless a Corporate Account is in place.
+- Drop off Orders under $1000 require full payment upon confirmation of your order unless a Corporate Account is in place.

 In the event that a confirmed booking is cancelled, the following cancellation charges will apply –

 - Notice of 31 days or more: Full deposit refunded;

 - Notice of 21 to 30 days: 50% deposit retained;